littlehorse-enterprises/lh-examples/README.md

 * A program that registers a `WfSpec` (every application has this)
 * A backend-for-frontend or REST API
 * A frontend which drives the workflow

+Please consult the README of each individual application for instructions about how to run that app.